Team-Go-Local/go_local_backend/README.md

 ## Description

-The Go Local App allows local town users to create travel experiences for their local city.
-Visitors can see the experiences, rate them and add recommendations.
+This application allows local users to create travel experiences for their local city, that travel users can see, rate and recommend.
+The fictitious company utilizes a service-oriented architecture, and this as a separate back-end application.
 This portion of the application consumes data from the microservice application and exposes API endpoints for our frontend application.

 ## Installng